 - Go 1.7 or later

-replication- The number of nodes in the cluster
+(Optional) The number of nodes in the cluster (default: 3)

-This script is used to sync one InfluxDB environment to another.
-Only data from continuous queries is synced as it is downsampled data and much smaller in size than syncing raw data.
-Possible use cases are syncing from Production to Development or Syncing a new cluster once brought online.
+This program is used to sync one InfluxDB environment to another.
+Only data from continuous queries is synced as it is down-sampled data and much smaller in size than syncing raw data.
+Possible use cases are syncing from production to development or syncing a new cluster once brought online.

 - Go 1.7 or later